 - 2 tablespoons dried hibiscus petals

-- Sweetener to taste
+- Sweetener, to taste (optional)

 - Fresh lime wedge